Investor Financing

 Far too often, business owners are so excited about the possibility of investor funding that they don’t look at the big picture.
 They fail to negotiate issues of control and authority.
 More importantly, they don’t create a defined exit strategy.

 The exit strategy is the mechanism by which the investor leaves the business.
 Most investors aren’t looking to be involved in a business permanently.
-They want to make an investment, help the business grow, and then get a return on their money.
+They want to invest, help the company grow, and then get a return on their money.

 Similarly, you shouldn’t view your investor as a permanent partner.
-They may be helpful for a few years, but eventually, you’ll likely want to retake control and full ownership of the business.
+They may be helpful for a few years, but eventually, you’ll likely want to retake control and total business ownership.

 Talk with your investor about potential exit strategies.
 Can you buy them out at some point in the future?
 Could you gradually buy down their equity stake over time?
-What requirements do you need to meet for them to feel satisfied with their investment?
+What requirements must you meet for them to feel satisfied with their investment?

 Take time to discuss the unwinding of the partnership, and, if possible, create an exit strategy document.
 Doing so could eliminate a great deal of stress down the road.